jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
 - Revise styling of basic template to make it more "my own"
-- (MVP) IMPORTANT Bug: File not found `404 http://localhost:8000/jiu_jitsu_journal.html`
-    - Publish false page is still showing up in pagination
-        - THis is because publish false is set inside of `process()` so if the file comes after it won't be flagged yet
-        - This might be memory intensive but I need to add the file contents to garden.json anyway so maybe I just parse the metadata before `process()` and hold onto it.
-I'll have to see how memory intensive it is.
 - Bug: This syntax `![[Pasted image 20230729221843.png]]` didn't convert to an image but it works in obsidian
 - (MVP) Make mvp demo video and send to Zak
     - Try to drum up interest with a Discord server / mailing list for a "zero-config digital garden"